Felidae (film): Production and release

 Felidae was the most expensive animated film produced in Germany to date, reportedly costing 10 million Deutsche Marks, or 5 million US dollars.

-BMG Video first released the film on VHS in Germany after its theatrical release on November 3, 1994.

 The soundtrack was released on a 16-track CD.
 The title song Felidae was sung by Boy George and co-written by him with John Themis.

 It was released on PAL DVD region 2 with Dolby 5.1 and 2.0 surround sound for the original German audio and Dolby 2.0 for the English audio dub in Dolby 2.0.
 Extras (in German only) include DVD commentary, trailer in German, and a "making of" documentary.

-The film was released in the United States as an Ultra HD Blu-ray by Deaf Crocodile on December 31, 2024, while it was released in Canada on February 11, 2025.
+The film was released in the United States as an Ultra HD Blu-ray by Deaf Crocodile on 31 December 2024, virtually three decades after its native release, while it was released in Canada on 11 February 2025.
 This is the film's first ever release for those markets, containing a new restoration of the film and Deaf Crocodile's first Ultra HD release, though the English dub is not present.

+It was also released on the streaming platform OVID.

 Reception and legacy

-Although the film has had a cult following, the film failed at the German box office due to poor marketing, and the English version has not been widely released in any English-speaking country aside from a hard to find VHS in Australia, possibly due to the movie's strong violence and sexual content.
+Although the film has had a cult following, the film failed at the German box office due to poor marketing, and the English version had not been widely released in any English-speaking country aside from a hard to find VHS in Australia, possibly due to the movie's strong violence and sexual content, prior to the rerelease by Deaf Crocodile.
 The dub was, however, included as an alternate-language option on the German and French DVD releases and has since been uploaded in its entirety onto YouTube.

 Eric Hansen of Variety said that the film lacked screen time for the plot, and it needed more to avoid confusion.
 Hansen complimented the voices behind Francis and Bluebeard, but criticized Klaus Maria Brandauer's voice-over as a "by-the-numbers performance."

 Austin Film Society has called it "catnip for any weirdo who's ever pondered the possibilities of an R-rated Don Bluth movie".